Read an important announcement about Bitcoin from Bitcoin.com.

 Bitcoin is the first successful digital currency designed with trust in cryptography over central authorities.
 The properties of Bitcoin vary but have core focus areas such as being permission-less, immutable, censorship resistant, decentralized, scarce, and open source.
-These properties make Bitcoin ideal money and beneficial to people worldwide.
+These properties make BTC ideal money and beneficial to people worldwide.

-It’s important to note that Bitcoin wasn’t the first attempt at digital money in history.
+It’s important to note that Bitcoin Core wasn’t the first attempt at digital money in history.
 In the 1990’s several people and groups tried to create their own forms of ‘e-cash’.
 Each failed though as they weren’t implemented successfully or ended up centralized.
-It wasn’t until Nakamoto put all the pieces of the puzzle together using what his predecessors tried to build in order to create the Bitcoin protocol.
+It wasn’t until Nakamoto put all the pieces of the puzzle together using what his predecessors tried to build in order to create the Bitcoin Core protocol.

-Satoshi Nakamoto left the Bitcoin code in the hands of developers and the community in 2010 to continue on and make Bitcoin successful.
+Satoshi Nakamoto left the Bitcoin Core code in the hands of developers and the community in 2010 to continue and make Bitcoin successful.
 Thus far hundreds of developers have added to the base code throughout the years making it a robust, open and secure network.

 Interested in learning more about Bitcoin?
 Check out the Getting Started page to begin!